Extension, deformation and categorification of $\text{AssDer}$ pairs: Deformations

-\begin{remark} An AssDer pair $(A, \phi_A)$ is said to be rigid if every formal deformation of it is equivalent to $(\mu, \phi_A)$.
-Thus the vanishing of the second cohomology is a sufficient condition for the rigidity of the AssDer pair $(A, \phi_A).$ \end{remark}
+\begin{remark} An AssDer pair $(A, \phi_A)$ is said to be rigid if every formal deformation is equivalent to $(\mu, \phi_A)$.
+It follows that the vanishing of the second cohomology is a sufficient condition for the rigidity. \end{remark}